Introduction to Disability Services, Student Services

-Not everyone who uses our Service will see themselves as being disabled or as having a ‘disability’, the University uses this term however to cover the barriers faced by people with a wide range of physical and sensory impairments, including specific learning difficulties, enduring health conditions and mental health difficulties.
+Not everyone who uses our Service will see themselves as being disabled, the University uses this term however to cover the barriers faced by people with a wide range of physical and sensory impairments, including specific learning difficulties, enduring health conditions and mental health difficulties.

 We are here to help you get the best out of Bangor.
 We can provide advice and guidance on a range of disability-related matters.
 We aim to provide a quality service which ensures the full inclusion of disabled students within the academic and social community, enabling you to engage with your studies and to function in the wider university environment.
 To view our full Service aims and objectives, click here.